FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement.md

 When going on the road with a show, the idea of SPAT Revolution is to always keep the same session, which stores our input routing, our mixing metadata and all of our snapshots.
 But in such use case, each time the venue changes, the speaker arrangement changes too and its size (or diameter) will much likely be different each time.

-Because we use absolute instead of relative positions, we solve this common use case by using an automatic scaling process.
+As we use absolute, we solve this common use case by using an automatic scaling process.

 If you change the speaker arrangement of a room where you already routed some sources, the global sound scene could be scaled to the new speaker arrangement.